vlcn-io/cr-sqlite/README.md

 # Implementation

-`cfsqlite` is currently implemented as a set of views, triggers, and conflict free base tables.
+`crsqlite` is currently implemented as a set of views, triggers, and conflict free base tables.

 The views match an application's existing database schema so little to no changes need be made to existing applications.